nus-cs2113-AY1920S2/duke/docs/README.md

 **=========================================================**

 1. Todo : Creating and storing a todo task.
 Eg: `todo borrow book` will create a new task with description `borrow book` and store in the Array of task.
+Please adhere to the spacing after todo, otherwise it will result in `invalid function`.

 2. deadline : Creating and storing a task with a deadline in it.
 Eg: `deadline return book /by 1200` will create a new deadline task with description `return book` and `/by` will be the escaping keyword.